ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

 -   *Can others see changes others have made to the project and can I see theirs?*

--   **Version control** is essential to long-term project management and collaboration.
+**Version control** is essential to long-term project management and collaboration.
 We primarily use git for this - we recommend it for any project with more than one file of code.
+It has a steep learning curve but is very powerful.

 -   [GitHub](http://github.com) is a web service for sharing git-versioned projects that has many great tools for collaboration.
-    We have an for GitHub.
+    We have an organizational GitHub account so we can have private repositories and work in teams with shared projects.

 -   For projects with little code-based work, there are other options, as well: